Causes of stomach cancer

 Research has found people with severe chronic atrophic gastritis have an increased risk of developing stomach cancer, although this risk is still small.

 A diet rich in pickled vegetables (such as pickled onions or piccalilli), salted fish, salt in general and smoked meats (such as pastrami or smoked beef) increases your risk of stomach cancer.

-Research into stomach cancer has also shown that you may be more at risk of getting the condition if you have the blood type A. Your blood type is passed on from your parents, so this could be another way in which family history may increase your risk of developing stomach
+Research into stomach cancer has also shown that you may be more at risk of getting the condition if you have the blood type A. Your blood type is passed on from your parents, so this could be another way in which family history may increase your risk of developing stomach cancer.

-There is also a condition that runs in families called familial adenomatous polyposis (FAP), which may make developing stomach cancer more likely.
-FAP causes small growths, called polyps, to form in your digestive system, and it is known to increase your risk of developing bowel cancer.
+There is also a condition that runs in families called familial adenomatous polyposis (FAP), which may increase your risk of stomach cancer.
+FAP causes small growths, called polyps, to form in your digestive system, and is known to increase your risk of developing bowel cancer.

 Having another type of cancer